gcastellazzi/Cloud2FEM/README.md

 # Cloud2FEM
 A finite element mesh generator based on point clouds of existing/histociral structures.

+Illustration of the proposed GUI that implements the CLou2FEM method (from the paper "Cloud2FEM: A finite element mesh generator based on point clouds of existing/historical structures" by Giovanni Castellazzi, Nicolò Lo Presti, Antonio Maria D’Altri and, Stefano de Miranda (2022), published in the [SoftwareX Journal](https://www.sciencedirect.com/science/article/pii/S235271102200067X)).

+## Idea
+Nowadays, the common output of surveying activities on existing/historical structures consists of dense point clouds.
+However, the direct and automatic exploitation of point clouds for structural purposes, i.e. to generate finite element models, is still very limited.
+In this framework, the `Cloud2FEM` software supplies an automatic finite element mesh generator based on point clouds of existing/historical structures. `Cloud2FEM` is based on open-source Python libraries with graphical interface.

 ## Prerequisites
 [Python 3](https://python.org) installed on your machine.